March 12, 2018 | Volunteer & Awards

 Danning Zhang: UTAA Scholar

-Danning Zhang is majoring in neuroscience and psychology at Woodsworth College, where she has impressed her professors by the breadth of her studies (which have included Russian and engineering) and her outstanding leadership organizing a one-day mental health symposium and editing the student-run Neuroscience Journal.
-Winner of several scholarships for academic excellence, she has also completed a research placement at CAMH that led to co-authorship in three peer-reviewed articles.
-She volunteers at a psychiatric clinic, at a community chess club, and helping Chinese political refugees navigate the Canadian health-care system.
+Danning Zhang is majoring in neuroscience and psychology at Woodsworth College, where he has impressed his professors by the breadth of his studies (which have included Russian and engineering) and his outstanding leadership organizing a one-day mental health symposium and editing the student-run Neuroscience Journal.
+Winner of several scholarships for academic excellence, he has also completed a research placement at CAMH that led to co-authorship in three peer-reviewed articles.
+He volunteers at a psychiatric clinic, at a community chess club, and helping Chinese political refugees navigate the Canadian health-care system.
 Zhang plans to study psychiatry in medical school.